Unveiling the Importance of Nonshortest Paths in Quantum Networks: Star-mesh transform

+Since for classical percolation, the exact cluster-defined $P_\infty$ is known, this allows us to calculate the noncluster-defined, classical $P_\infty$ using the star-mesh transform for different network topologies, testing the validity of the approach by comparing to exact results.

-Technically, this approach also works for classical percolation.
-Using the series/parallel language, $P_\infty$ can also be written as a series of nested transfer functions, which is not exact since the star-mesh transform is used.
-We compare the transfer-matrix results of classical percolation [$\beta=0.165\dots$ for ($2,2$) flowers, which is exact] with the transfer-function/star-mesh-transform results of classical percolation [$\beta\approx 0.168829(3)$, which is approximate].
-Considering that the star-mesh transform is a type of RG, the result is very plausible.
+Firstly, we compare the exact result of classical percolation [$\beta=0.165\dots$ for ($2,2$) flowers] with the star-mesh-transform result of classical percolation [$\beta\approx 0.168829(3)$, which is approximate].
+Considering that the star-mesh transform is a type of RG, the result is very plausible for investigating ordinary second-order phase transitions.

+Next, to further assess the accuracy and generality of the star-mesh transform, here we extend to hyperbolic networks, focusing on the ($1, V$) flowers which, as noted in Section~\ref{sec:nonhyperbolicity}, are hyperbolic and differ from general ($U,V$) flowers with $U>1$.
+It is worth noting that ($1, V$) flowers can be equivalently treated as pseudofractal simplicial and cell complexes formed by $\left(V+1\right)$-sided polygons~\cite{sun2020renormalization}.
+This enables a cluster-based, analytical calculation of the peculiar critical behavior of $P_\infty$ near the trivial critical threshold, $p_\text{th}=0$.
+It can be shown that the critical behavior follows a special scaling form~\cite{sun2020renormalization}:

+In Fig.~\ref{fig_1Vflower}, instead of using the cluster-based definition of $P_\infty$, we calculate $P_\infty$ for ($1, V$) flowers of different $V$ and system size $N$ using the star-mesh transform (colored lines) and compare the numerical results with the exact scaling form, Eq.~\eqref{eq_1v_p_inf} (dashed line).
+Notably, the star-mesh transform results asymptotically agree with the scaling form.
+In addition, the finite-size effect of the saturation of $P_\infty$ for $p \to p_\text{th}$ (or $-\ln p \to +\infty$, as in Fig.~\ref {fig_1Vflower}) matches our theoretical understanding~\cite{sun2020renormalization}, suggesting high accuracy of our star-mesh transform method.

+We further apply the star-mesh transform to the Farey graphs, another type of hyperbolic networks~\cite{boettcher2012ordinary}.
+At the critical threshold, $p_\text{th}=1/2$, the percolating strength has been shown to follow~\cite{boettcher2012ordinary}